Somers, CT

 Frequently Asked Questions

-What is the crime rate in Somers?
+What is the crime rate in Somers, and how does it compare to national averages?

 What are the safest neighborhoods in Somers?

-Is Somers a good place to live?
+Is Somers a good place to raise a family?